carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 To transform a GameObject into a Utility Entity, you need to attach these two components to it:

 1. **Utility Entity Facade**
-	- It is used to interact with the Entity's Game Object.
-For example, [[UtilityIntelligence/UtilityIntelligence/target-filters|Target Filters]] can access the **Entity Facade** of both itself and the target to retrieve information from Game Objects in order to check the validity of the target.
+	- It is used to interact with the **Utility Entity**'s Game Object.
+For example, [[UtilityIntelligence/UtilityIntelligence/target-filters|Target Filters]] can access the **Entity Facade** of both itself and the target to retrieve information from the components of Game Objects in order to check the validity of the target.
 		```cs
 		public class OtherTeamFilter : TargetFilter
 		{